Prospective Grand Juror

 retired.

-- With the prospective juror at his/her home
+- With the prospective juror at his/her home.

 Written Report to Committee

-Upon completion of the background, the investigator conducting the
+Upon completion of the background investigations, the investigator submits a written report

-investigation submits a written report to the judges of the Grand Jury
+on each of about 90 selected applicants to the Superior Court judges of the Grand Jury

 Conclusion